-Stock futures rise ahead of major earnings reports
+Stock futures give up gains ahead of major earnings reports

 CLICK HERE TO READ MORE ON FOX BUSINESS

-In energy markets, benchmark U.S. crude lost $1.01 to $83.63 per barrel in electronic trading on the New York Mercantile Exchange.
+In energy markets, benchmark U.S. crude lost $1.48 to $83.18 per barrel in electronic trading on the New York Mercantile Exchange.
 The contract rose 89 cents on Tuesday to $84.65.
-Brent crude, the price basis for international oils, shed 97 cents to $85.43 per barrel in London.
+Brent crude, the price basis for international oils, shed $1.15 to $85.23 per barrel in London.
 It closed 41 cents higher the previous session at $86.40.

 The Associated Press contributed to this report.